buraksezer/olric/README.md

 #### Client-Server

-In the Client-Server deployment, Olric data and services are centralized in one or more servers, and they are accessed by the application through clients.
+In Client-Server Mode, Olric data and services are centralized in one or more servers, and they are accessed by the application through clients.
 You can have a cluster of servers that can be independently created and scaled.
 Your clients communicate with these members to reach to Olric data and services on them.

 Client-Server deployment has advantages including more predictable and reliable performance, easier identification of problem causes and, most importantly, better scalability.
 When you need to scale in this deployment type, just add more